simonthechipmunk/buzzworks/README.md

 essentially just runs "java -jar BuzzWorks.jar" but makes sure our current directory is set correctly).

 To run the program without hardware Buzzers simply check "Test Mode" on the upcoming connection window.
 This creates 4 teams and an additional window with 4 buttons to emulate the buzzers.
+(Reaction time is quite slow on these as they use pipedIOstreams to emulate the serial Buzzers.
+Actual hardware Buzzers are responding infinitely faster than this)

-To use the integrated games, you need to add your own files to the corresponding folders:
+To use the integrated games, you need to add your own files to the corresponding folders.
+Games will automatically store which images/songs have already been used when the application is closed.
+To discard these configs tick the appropriate checkbox on startup:

-"Reverse Music":
+"Reverse Music" (Try guessing songs when they are played in reverse):

 Add two audio files (.wav) for each track you want to play to the "ReverseMusic" folder.
 One that plays it forward and one that plays in reverse and use the following namescheme: